 How Best Can I Arrange for Financial Management if I’m Single?

-You are on the right track.
 You can retain an attorney to act as your agent under a durable power of attorney.
 And you can hire the attorney or a bank or trust company to act as trustee of your trust.
-A financial institution would have its own investment professionals while an attorney would be likely to hire in investment advisor or firm.
+A financial institution would have its own investment professionals while an attorney would be likely to hire an investment advisor or firm.
 Depending on your arrangement and the level of your assets, the cost is likely to be in the range of 1% annually.

 Finally, don’t be too concerned about the cost of using a financial advisor or professional trustee.
 They generally provide sufficient service and financial acumen to more than justify their 1% fee.